CatGuyMoment/silly-utils/README.md

 ### Misc.
 Commands

-the `!config` command lets you quickly change the config file through discord, without searching around on a file explorer.
+The `!config` command lets you quickly change the config file through discord, without searching around on a file explorer.

 **Usage:** `!config` `key` `newvalue`